 Fees for products or supplements are due at the time of purchase.

 Types of Payment Accepted

 I accept cash, check, debit and credit cards, including FSA & HSA cards and checks.

 Insurance companies do not cover naturopathic consultation services, laboratory orders or supplements in the state of Minnesota.

 Health Savings Account

 I will provide you with an itemized receipt and a medical necessity letter, if needed, that you may submit to your Health Savings Account (HSA) for reimbursement.
 I accept checks from HSAs and can charge HSA cards for services, labs and recommended supplements.

-Consultations and prescribed supplements are allowed on HSA programs as tax-free medical expenses.
+Consultations, laboratory testing and prescribed supplements are allowed on HSA programs as tax-free medical expenses.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will most likely cost.

 Under the law, health care providers are required to give patients who don’t have insurance or who are not using insurance a “Good Faith Estimate” (GFE) reflecting costs for expected medical items and services that may be provided.
 Here are some details: